- Launching exclusively on Prime Video in September

-No. Amazon's Lord of the Rings is set centuries before The Lord of the Rings: War of the Rohirrim, so don't expect there to be any crossover between these events.
+The Rings of Power is set centuries before The Lord of the Rings: War of the Rohirrim, so don't expect there to be any crossover between these events.

 Anime filmmaker Kenji Kamiyama, who has helmed Netflix's Ultraman series among other projects, will direct War of the Rohirrim, which will supposedly tie into the six main Lord of the Rings films.